Handbook

 -

-Electronic communication devices used to communicate between riders and individuals outside the ring are prohibited.
+Electronic communication devices used to communicate between competitors and individuals outside the ring are prohibited.

 -